top of page

 The Sea-Wolf

-At the core of Jack London’s 1904 novel is Wolf Larsen - an improbably-named and impossibly-strong antagonist - who acts as a catalyst for the personal transformation of Humphrey Van Weyden from a soft, comfortable intellectual to a self-reliant Robinson Crusoe figure.
+Jack London’s 1904 novel takes the reader on a turbulent journey across the high seas as part of a seal hunting expedition that forces Humphrey Van Weyden, a man of letters used to the finer things in life, to confront a brutal and unforgiving world as well as his own weakness.
+It explores the class divisions between its main characters, who are afforded very different lifestyles, and exposes their true place in the human hierarchy once society is reduced to its basic, primal elements.
+At the centre of the story is Wolf Larsen - an improbably-named and impossibly-strong antagonist - who acts as a catalyst for the personal transformation of Van Weyden from soft, comfortable intellectual to self-reliant Robinson Crusoe figure.
 It is the tension between these two contrasting characters that underlies a story set aboard the Ghost, an eighty-tonne schooner sailing for Japan, and that holds the reader’s interest until a somewhat anti-climactic ending.

 Humphrey, now addressed derisively as ‘Hump’, is quickly humbled, and must adapt to his perilous surroundings and a rough crew comprised of sailors and seal hunters: